 While the lye solution is cooling down, it’s time to measure the rest of the additives.

 The only thing you would need to measure at this stage are the essential oils.
 Why now and not earlier?
 Essential oils are quite expensive and also volatile.
-Since in this recipe we will use a small amount, if you let them sit for too long at open air some of it could evaporate.

 Step 6: Mix the lye solution with the oils

 Your coconut oil on the stove is now completely melted.
 Add the olive oil to the sauce pan and mix to incorporate well.

 As soon as the oils and the lye water have reached around 110-100 degrees (37-43) and there is no more than 10 degrees difference between the two, it’s time to mix the lye solution with the oils.

 Slowly pour the lye solution into the saucepan with the oils.
 Pour it over the shaft of the stick blender to avoid any air bubbles from creating.